Post Master's Leadership, DNP

 Program Specific Admission Requirements

-An applicant to the post-master's DNP degree program must possess a master’s degree in nursing (MSN) from a CCNE or ACEN accredited program with preparation or certification in an advanced nursing practice specialty, have an MSN GPA of 3.20 or higher, and be licensed as a registered nurse in the state of Pennsylvania.
+An applicant to the post-master's DNP degree program must possess a master’s degree in nursing (MSN) from a CCNE, ACEN or CNEA accredited program with preparation or certification in an advanced nursing practice specialty, have an MSN GPA of 3.20 or higher, and be licensed as a registered nurse.
 The applicant must submit three professional references and a 3-4 page essay describing current and past clinical practice, scholarly career achievements and the proposed topic for the scholarly project.
 The topic may be a practice improvement issue or a clinical management problem.
 The paper should cite appropriate sources where applicable and follow APA format.
 An interview with the program director or a faculty member to clarify goals and objectives is required.

 Students are admitted to the post-master's DNP program for the fall semester only.